 - it is no longer possible to maintain an artifact in the proper condition;

 - the condition is deteriorated or has been damaged beyond the ability of JHHSM to preserve’ change in an artifacts relationships to the collection and museum’s mission; quality, size, medium, or physical condition that affects storage or exhibition;

 - restitution or repatriation; and

 - duplication in the collections.

-To donate to the JHHSM’s collection, please email Nora Haskell, Research and Collections Coordinator.
+To donate to the JHHSM’s collection, please email our research and collections team.